 201-395-0300

-This is arguably one of the state’s most raved about al fresco spots.
+This is arguably one of the state’s most raved-about al fresco spots.
 With craft cocktails like Liberty Punch (gin, green chartreuse, lime, chamomile tea and rosemary), events like mixology classes and special food tastings and a sustainable, seasonal menu with tons of local ingredients, you can’t go wrong with a warm night on the patio at Maddy Rose.
 Scour the raw bar, bring your appetite for Berkshire pork schnitzel, charred cauliflower steak or spring lamb shoulder.

 Maritime Parc